Pre-doctoral Research Bursary

 Dr Catherine Cremona, Research Grants Manager: firstname.lastname@example.org

-For Cambridge, Birmingham, The Midlands, and Wales
+For Cambridge, Oxford, and The South East and West

 Eve Riley, Research Grants Manager: email@example.com